FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-07-03-chat-with-node-js-socket-io-angular-js-flashing-title-and-loading-bar.md

 ---
-id: 998
 title: Chat with Node.js, socket.io, AngularJS, flashing title and loading bar
-date: 2014-07-03 11:54
+date: 2014-06-10
-author: Fabian Gosebrink
-layout: post
-tags: angularjs nodejs socketio
-logo: 'assets/images/logo_small.png'
-navigation: True
-cover: 'assets/images/aerial-view-of-laptop-and-notebook_bw_osc.jpg'
-subclass: 'post tag-speeches'
-disqus: true
-categories: articles
+tags: [ 'angularjs', 'nodejs', 'socketio']
+image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
+draft: false
+category: blog
+aliases: [
+    "/blog/articles/2014/07/03/chat-with-node-js-socket-io-angular-js-flashing-title-and-loading-bar/",
+]
 ---

-Regarding to [this](http://blog.noser.com/node-js-chat-server/) post I want to show you how you can set up a chat with Node.js, socket.io, Angular.js, flashing title and loading bar.
+In this blogpost I want to show you how you can set up a chat with Node.js, socket.io, Angular.js, flashing title and loading bar.
 We will take a look into the lightweight architecture angular is giving you and how to set up the services and controllers the right way.
 Additionally we will use the loading-bar-module to give the user information about what his message is doing after sending it and we will flash the homepage title if a new message arrives.
 The communication is done with socket-io.js and we use jQuery for the basic javascript-things.
 Enjoy!

 Check these links to get all these libs: